MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -Uri

-Specifies the Uniform Resource Identifier (URI) of the Internet resource to which the web request is sent.
+Specifies the Uniform Resource Identifier (URI) of the internet resource to which the web request is sent.
 Enter a URI.
 This parameter supports HTTP or HTTPS only.

 This parameter is required.
 The parameter name **Uri** is optional.